 Representing one of the fastest-growing applications of professional psychology, business psychologists work with organizations to leverage the impact that human factors have on overall organizational effectiveness.
-Students in The Chicago School’s Consulting Track within the Business Psychology doctoral program learn to apply the principles of business psychology in consulting environments, helping to improve individual, group, and organizational functioning in multiple settings.
+Students in The Chicago School’s Consulting Track within the Business Psychology doctoral program at our Washington, D.C. campus learn to apply the principles of business psychology in consulting environments, helping to improve individual, group, and organizational functioning in multiple settings.
 The program prepares students to assume high-level responsibilities in today's global, multicultural business environment.

 Courses are offered in executive format, with classes meeting at the Washington, D.C.
 Campus one weekend per month combined with online interaction and assignments between campus visits.
 Online courses are also available.

-The curriculum integrates industrial and organizational psychology, clinical psychology, and business coursework, providing students with advanced consulting skills.
-Graduates emerge with the business acumen needed to effectively assess an organization’s environment, including market conditions, competitive position and options, corporate strategies, stakeholders, organization design and operations, and to appropriately advise the organization on major business initiatives—including right-sizings, mergers and acquisitions, strategic repositioning, project management, change consultation, and executive succession planning.
-The program combines strategic thinking and psychological theory, as well as leadership and best business practices to help graduates be more effective in their roles as leaders, consultants, and researchers.
+The Business Psychology curriculum integrates industrial and organizational psychology, clinical psychology, and business coursework, providing students with advanced consulting skills.
+Graduates from our Washington, D.C. campus emerge with the business acumen needed to effectively assess an organization’s environment, including market conditions, competitive position and options, corporate strategies, stakeholders, organization design and operations, and to appropriately advise the organization on major business initiatives—including right-sizings, mergers and acquisitions, strategic repositioning, project management, change consultation, and executive succession planning.
+The doctorate program combines strategic thinking and psychological theory, as well as leadership and best business practices to help graduates be more effective in their roles as leaders, consultants, and researchers.

 Required completion of 97 units (which includes 36 units from a regionally accredited master’s degree program and 61 units completed in residency)